hcs42/heapkeeper-old/doc/architecture.rst

 explained.
 Finally it talks about the dependencies between the modules.

-This section does not contain a detailed descriptions of the modules, classes and functions: these descriptions can be found in the user documentation and developer documentation of the modules.
+This section does not contain a detailed descriptions of the modules, classes and functions: these descriptions can be found in the documentation of the modules.

 Module structure
 ----------------